 During the MBA, students can access an international cohort of professionals and faculty, and a global network of 47,000 alumni including 2,000 graduates of the MBA program.

-Students receive hands-on learning experiences with local and international companies with live business cases and can immerse themselves in Grenoble's vibrant tech ecosystem.
+Students receive hands-on learning experiences with local and international companies, and can undertake live business cases while also immersing themselves in Grenoble's vibrant tech ecosystem.

 4. EDHEC Business School